Fuel economy in automobiles: Electric vehicles and hybrids

-Following the efficiency claims made for vehicles such as Chevrolet Volt and Nissan Leaf, the National Renewable Energy Laboratory recommended to use EPA's new vehicle fuel efficiency formula that gives different values depending on fuel used.
-In November 2010 the EPA introduced the first fuel economy ratings in the Monroney stickers for plug-in electric vehicles.
+Following the efficiency claims made for vehicles such as Chevrolet Volt and Nissan Leaf, the National Renewable Energy Laboratory recommended that they use the EPA's new vehicle fuel efficiency formula that gave different values depending on fuel used.
+In November 2010, the EPA introduced the first fuel economy ratings in the Monroney stickers for plug-in electric vehicles.

-For the fuel economy label of the Chevy Volt plug-in hybrid EPA rated the car separately for all-electric mode expressed in miles per gallon gasoline equivalent (MPG-e) and for gasoline-only mode expressed in conventional miles per gallon.
-EPA also estimated an overall combined city/highway gas-electricity fuel economy rating expressed in miles per gallon gasoline equivalent (MPG-e).
+For the fuel economy label of the Chevy Volt plug-in hybrid, the EPA rated the car separately for all-electric mode, expressed in miles per gallon gasoline equivalent (MPG-e) and for gasoline-only mode, expressed in conventional miles per gallon.
+The EPA also estimated an overall combined city/highway gas-electricity fuel economy rating expressed in miles per gallon gasoline equivalent (MPG-e).
 The label also includes a table showing fuel economy and electricity consumed for five different scenarios: 30 mi, 45 mi, 60 mi and 75 mi driven between a full charge, and a never charge scenario.
 This information was included to make the consumers aware of the variability of the fuel economy outcome depending on miles driven between charges.
-Also the fuel economy for a gasoline-only scenario (never charge) was included.
-For electric-only mode the energy consumption estimated in kWh per 100 mi is also shown.
+The fuel economy for a gasoline-only scenario (never charge) was also included.
+For electric-only mode, the energy consumption estimated in kWh per 100 mi is also shown.